Validation of Metanorma XML output

 comment out the

-command with a "line comment" (a line starting with//
+includecommand with a "line comment" (a line starting with//) instead of a "block comment", as follows:// include:missing-file[]instead of

 //// include:missing-file[] ////